vatsalsn/Handwritten-Digit-Classifier/README.md

 ## Results & Analysis

+After complete training and testing procedure, the accuracies of each model was:
+- SVM Accuracy: 0.9806
+- Random Forest Accuracy: 0.9722
+- KNN Accuracy: 0.9750

 The **SVM model outperforms both Random Forest and KNN** in classifying handwritten digits with high accuracy.
 Below is a visualization of sample predictions made by the SVM model.

 ### Sample Digits from Dataset